medic/cht-docs/content/en/apps/guides/offline/_index.md

 ### Self-Signed Certificates

-Another option you may consider is to [self-sign the certificates](https://gist.github.com/anand-k-p/851e57c3aa43e1e36df164f1c215609e) and then either bypass the warnings in browsers or install the new CA root certificate on your devices.
+Another option to consider is to [self-sign the certificates](https://gist.github.com/anand-k-p/851e57c3aa43e1e36df164f1c215609e) and then either bypass the warnings in browsers or install the new CA root certificate on your devices.
 While this may work for a development environment with a single developer, it will be hard to scale to an environment where you'd like to easily provision many Android devices.
 The work will be much more than just installing an APK form the Play Store (or the slightly harder side load process).

 This may only work on certain, older version of Android as well.

 ### No DHCP or DNS Server

-To avoid installing both the DHCP and DNS servers, using an Android app that enables custom DNS entries, like [DNS Changer](https://play.google.com/store/apps/details?id=com.burakgon.dnschanger) or [Daedalus](https://play.google.com/store/apps/details?id=org.itxtech.daedalus) could be used.
+To avoid installing both the DHCP and DNS servers, an Android app that enables custom DNS entries, like [DNS Changer](https://play.google.com/store/apps/details?id=com.burakgon.dnschanger) or [Daedalus](https://play.google.com/store/apps/details?id=org.itxtech.daedalus) could be used.
 As [seen here](https://stackoverflow.com/questions/6370017/mapping-a-hostname-to-an-ip-address-on-android), on each Android device you could install this and add custom DNS entries to reach the TLS certificate on the CHT.

 Like the self-signed certificate solution, this is hard to scale and would need to be complimented by editing `/etc/hosts` files on desktop browsers.